-Liabilities are debts; money that must be paid back.
-Usually a liability that you pay back in less than 12 months is called a short-term debt, and a liability that will take longer than 12 months to pay back is a long-term debt.
+Liabilities are debts, money that must be paid back.
+Usually, a liability you pay back in less than 12 months is called a short-term debt, and a liability that will take longer than 12 months to pay back is a long-term debt.

 - Enter the amount you owe your vendors for past purchases on credit:

-Note: Accounts payable are bills to be paid as part of the normal course of business.
+Note: Accounts payable are bills to be paid as part of the ordinary course of business.
 When your business receives goods or services from a vendor, you receive an invoice, and until that invoice is paid, the amount is recorded as part of your Accounts Payable.